DeutscheSoft/AWML/README.md

 value.
 The interpretation of its return value depends on the mutation tag.
 Alternatively, the `transform-receive` attribute can be used to set a transformation function.

-All of these tags are defined in the source file `awml.styles.js`.

 ### Common Attributes